denyspoltorak/publications/tools/Publishing_from_GoogleDoc.md

 ### The troubles you may encounter

-- Google Docs has a hard time saving the table of contents into a PDF (as outline) or EPUB file.
+- Google Docs has a hard time saving the table of contents into a PDF (as an outline) or EPUB file.
 Older versions did not generate it at all, which the newer ones may be buggy and provide next to no control over the structure of the table of contents.
-- The created EPUB is not optimized.
+- The resulting EPUB is not optimized.
 It may take too long to open and section breaks may be at the wrong granularity level.

 ### Use specialized software